-A company can’t produce trial balance as proof in court.
+A company can’t produce a trial balance as proof in court.
 On the other hand, a company (or anyone else) can produce the balance sheet as proof in courts across the globe.
-This is because the balance sheet is in accordance with the GAAP, whereas trial balance is not.
+This is because the balance sheet is in accordance with the GAAP, whereas the trial balance is not.

 When it’s Prepared?

-Trial balance is the middle stage in the accounts preparation, while the balance sheet is the last stage.
+The trial balance is the middle stage in the accounts preparation, while the balance sheet is the last stage.

 A trial balance is accurate if the total of the debit side equals the credit side.
-The balance sheet is accurate, if the assets side equals the liabilities side.
+The balance sheet is accurate if the assets side equals the liabilities side.

 After reading the above differences between trial balance vs balance sheet, you now know that both are very different from each other.
 Though trial balance may not seem as important as a balance sheet, it holds importance to the accounts department as it ensures the accuracy of the accounting system.
 On the other hand, the balance sheet holds importance to those outside the company as well, such as investors, analysts, and more.